Expert tips to ensure your child’s all-round development

 Social development in a baby refers to acceptable social behaviour that the baby learns as at the time of birth the child is neither social or unsocial.
 5

 Smiling and laughing are early social responses and by the time the child is 1 year old, he or she also learns to negatively respond to strangers.
-At 18 months, infants start mingling with playmates and by the time they turn 2, they start obeying and following orders.
+At 18 months, toddlers start mingling with playmates and by the time they turn 2, they start obeying and following orders.

 Activities to foster a healthy growth and development in your child